Ralph-uy04/CPE019/README.md

 Emtech 2

 ***Name: Ralph Khristian UY
-Alias: Khearo
-Age: 19
-Zodiac Sign: Aries
-Favorite food: siomai and sisig
+my alias is Khearo and I'm 20 years old my favorite foods are siomai and sisig and my
-Hobbies: playing basketball and videogames***
+Hobbies are playing basketball and videogames***